-Greater than one month prior the event, full refund.
+Cancellation greater than one week prior the event, full refund.

-Between one month and one week prior the event, full refund (less a 20% admin fee)
+Between one week and three days prior the event, full refund (less a 20% admin fee)

-No refund will be given if you cancel the week leading up to the event.
+No refund will be given if you cancel within 3 days leading up to the event.

-If you decide on the day that your allocated space isn’t optimal and you decide that you don’t want to trade at the event, you will not receive a refund.
+If you decide on the day that your allocated space isn’t optimal and that you don’t want to trade at the event, you will not receive a refund.